 Key Population Stats:

-- Philadelphia is the largest city in Pennsylvania with a population of nearly 1.6 million people and over 6.1 million residents in the greater metropolitan area.
+- Philadelphia is the largest city in Pennsylvania with a population of over 1.6 million people and over 6.2 million residents in the greater metropolitan area.

-- Population of Philadelphia increased slightly year-over-year and has grown for 12 years in a row.
+- In fact, Philadelphia has grown for 12 years in a row.

-Over the last several years the economy in Philadelphia has been expanding, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.
+Prior to the pandemic, the economy in Philadelphia had been expanding over the last several years, thanks to a growing job market, rising educational attainment, and a strong increase in residential building activity as developers struggled to meet the demand for housing in metropolitan Philadelphia.

-As the economy and job market began growing again, the U.S. Bureau of Labor Statistics reports that the job sectors showing the fastest signs of rebounding include the trade and transportation, financial activities, and education and health services sectors.
+As the economy and job market began growing again, the U.S. Bureau of Labor Statistics reports that the job sectors showing the fastest signs of rebounding include the construction, information, professional and business services, and leisure and hospitality sectors.